Parjok: Associations

-Pajok Community members are found in all the States of South Sudan and in the diaspora such as North America, Australia, New Zealand, Europe and some few in Asia.
+Pajok Community members are found in all the States of South Sudan and in diaspora in locations such as North America, Australia, New Zealand, Europe and, less commonly, in Asia.
 Wherever they are, Community members have strong ties with Pajok Communities across the world.
 They are organized into groups that serve the interests of the groups` areas of jurisdictions, those residing in Pajok and beyond.
-Some of those groups are Agola Kapuk Association of North America (U.S.A. and Canada), Agola Kapuk Australia Inc. and Anyira Pajok Community of South Australia whose aims include; supporting members during happy and difficult times, helping the youths to learn how to read and write Acholi, encouraging members to adapt to the laws, regulations and cultures of respective jurisdictions, promotion of the general welfare, interests and culture of Acholi Pajok women in South Australia, strengthening communication and cooperation within community in addressing Acholi Pajok women’s and children`s issues and needs and presenting a united voice on matters affecting Acholi Pajok women and children in Australia.
+Some of those groups are Agola Kapuk Association of North America (U.S.A. and Canada), Agola Kapuk Australia Inc. and Anyira Pajok Community of South Australia whose aims include; supporting members during happy and difficult times, helping youth learn how to read and write Acholi, encouraging members to adapt to the laws, regulations and cultures of respective jurisdictions, promotion of the general welfare, interests and culture of Acholi Pajok women in South Australia, strengthening communication and cooperation within community in addressing Acholi Pajok women's and children's issues and needs and presenting a united voice on matters affecting Acholi Pajok women and children in Australia.

 In Australia, the community meets in conferences after every two years to discuss matters that are of importance to it in Australia and its people in South Sudan and its members in North America.
 It used to meet after every year but this was changed to two years in the Sydney 2011 conference.
 Apart from discussing pertinent issues in those conferences, the members find the gatherings to be an opportunity for them to meet with one another given the fact that Australia is a very large continent where people do not easily meet with each other.
-In 2007, the community held its first conference in Sydney; New South Wales, in 2009 - 2010, it had it in Tasmania, in 2010 - 2011, it was in Brisbane; Qld, in 2011 - 2012, it was held in Sydney; New South Wales again and in 2013 - 2014, it had it in Perth Western Australia, in 2015 - 2016, it had it in Melbourne, Victoria and In 2017 – 2018, the community will descend down to Adelaide, South Australia for its conference; in that conference, it will decide where it will hold the next conference.
-All these Conferences are funded by Agola Kapuk Community contributions and occasionally some additional funding is provided by respective Australia` State Governments.
+In 2007, the community held its first conference in Sydney; New South Wales, in 2009 - 2010, it had it in Tasmania, in 2010 - 2011, it was in Brisbane; Qld, in 2011 - 2012, it was held in Sydney; New South Wales again and in 2013 - 2014, it had it in Perth Western Australia, in 2015 - 2016, it had it in Melbourne, Victoria and In 2017 – 2018, the community held its conference in Adelaide, South Australia. in that conference, it was decided where it was going to hold the next conference.
+In 2020, the conference was held in Brisbane - Queensland.
+In 2024, the community held its conference in Perth, Western Australia.
+All these Conferences are funded by Agola Kapuk Community members` contributions and occasionally some additional funding is provided by respective Australia` State and Territory Governments including other community-based organisations such as LotteryWest.
 Agola Kapuk North America has successfully had its first Conference in Nashville, Tennessee in 2016.
 There is always After-Conference Party where people from all works of life are invited to attend and or participate in.
 Activities that take place in the After-Conference Party are Acholi traditional and contemporary music, African and western music extravaganza, free drinks and foods, catching up with mates, speeches from community and church leaders, games and fun.
-We are so grateful to our women and the youth for always volunteering themselves to make the events run smoothly, not forgetting participants who facilitate the discussions.